 Before your impairment rating can be assigned, you must have an approved claim with the U.S. Department of Labor.
 Claims are filed and approved by the U.S. Department of Labor.

-Once your claim is filed it will be sent to the U.S. Department of Labor district office.
-If you qualify, you will be provided with a U.S. DOL white medical benefits card.
-In addition to other benefits, this card may qualify you to file and receive an impairment rating under Part E of EEOICPA, RECA and FECA.
+Once your claim is filed, it will be sent to the U.S. Department of Labor district office.
+If you qualify under EEOICPA and RECA, you will be provided with a U.S. DOL white medical benefits card.
+If you qualify under FECA, you will receive a letter from DOL listing your covered conditions.
+You may then be eligible for an impairment rating under EEOICPA, RECA, and FECA.

 We are inspired by the dedication of all federal employees and contractors in the support of our nation.
 Allow us to help you get the most out of your EEOICPA, RECA, and FECA impairment compensation benefits.

 Paducah, KY 42003